yizhouzhao/LLM4SocialMedia/README.md

 Task:
   - Please help me construct a llama2 server?\

-#1.
-Download and create a anaconda environment: https://www.anaconda.com/download
+# 1. Download and create a anaconda environment: https://www.anaconda.com/download

-#2. go to your anaconda navigator and launch the powershell
+# 2. go to your anaconda navigator and launch the powershell

-#3. download cuda and cudnn on website, Here is instruction: https://blog.csdn.net/anmin8888/article/details/127910084
+# 3. download cuda and cudnn on website, Here is instruction: https://blog.csdn.net/anmin8888/article/details/127910084

-#4.create a new environment using your anaconda powershell
+# 4.create a new environment using your anaconda powershell

         conda create --name type_in_your_env_name python=3.10
         conda activate type_in_your_env_name

-#5.install the gpu version pytorch with cuda support(PLEASE REPLACE UDA toolkit version (e.g., cu111, cu110, cu102, etc.) based on your CUDA installation.)
+# 5.install the gpu version pytorch with cuda support(PLEASE REPLACE UDA toolkit version (e.g., cu111, cu110, cu102, etc.) based on your CUDA installation.)

+THE VEDIO USED ANOTHER COMMAND YOU COULD CHECK IF THERE IS A DIFFERENCE!!
+        (pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu117) This may be used (I THINK!)
         pip install torch==1.10.0+cu111 torchvision==0.11.1+cu111 torchaudio==0.10.0 -f https://download.pytorch.org/whl/torch_stable.html

-#6.check if you are using the gpu version torch(ensure you are using the right environment when using this!!)
+# 6.check if you are using the gpu version torch(ensure you are using the right environment when using this!!)

           import torch